tony-aptx4869/CTFLearn/challenges/tone_dialing/solution.md

 Looks like the program left out the `r` or maybe it wasn't included in the first place. <br />
 Entering the flag with the `r` included anyway is successful: <br />
 Our flag is `CTFlearn{CRYPTOGRAPHY}` <br />

+**SHaNTuDe**: *I like the challenge, but I am kind of disappointed.
+I was so sure, the numbers in description denote specific algorithms: 1pm and 24 hour clock - ROT-13, 64 years - Base64.
+I know it is in easy category, but would be more challenging if it was encrypted in some way :)* <br />
+**GreenGoblin30**: *Maybe I sent wrong file with task, because it could be done that way you wrote.
+I made a mistake.* <br />